zhongyuchen/Chips_and_Circuits/README.md

  - randomly take one wire, try to connect the shortest option and pierce through all (some?) the other wires
  - ppa
- - hillclimbing for a solution

  - argparse
  - choose netlist, algorithms, no need for other variables
- - gitignore the .json results

 presentation
  - introduction: make sure everyone understand your case, constrain